(skip to content)

 BBC Symphony Orchestra Discover

 Free orchestral VST.
-Pretty situational (I'm notably not someone who makes a lot of orchestral music), but it does what it does well.
+Not much room to adjust timbre, so it's sort of specific, but it does what it does well.
 There are larger versions out there, but they get pretty pricey pretty fast.

 Delay Lama